 Naples, despite being a popular touristic location, has quite a bad reputation in Italy, what with its high crime rates, gang activity, police corruption, waste management problems, widespread poverty and parking violation.

-As hard as it is to believe, most of Hawaii (or at least on Oahu) tends to be this, with widespread poverty and rundown neighborhoods, homeless and welfare issues, drug problems, political corruption, poor educational standards compared to the rest of the country, high humidity, insect problems, traffic issues, "island fever", and much more.
+As hard as it is to believe, most of Hawaii (or at least on Oahu) tends to be this, with widespread poverty and rundown neighborhoods, homeless and welfare issues, drug problems, political corruption, and much more.
 Tourists never truly do get to see the bad areas since they spend their time in designated tourist spots like Waikiki and hardly venture elsewhere.
 It also doesn't help that most media and the tourism industry are the ones playing off on the "Hawaiian Illusion" while deliberately ignoring the majority of the residential and urban places.
 Unemployment is also a major issue due to lack of jobs (considered the worst business state in the nation), low wages, high cost of living and anything else in general, and the overall relaxing atmosphere.
 Again, tourists never know this.